ikbosah/tracegraph/README.md

 }
 ```

----

 ## Async and Concurrent Execution

 TraceGraph supports async branch metadata for JavaScript and TypeScript.
+This helps detect behavior that normal call stacks miss.

 Example: